stobinaator/Advent-of-Code/README.md

 °16: first: understood why I wasn't able to get the answer. the second part was too hard</br> °17: this one was really hard to understand. the couple videos I've watched were really hard to follow</br>
 °18: got the first part on piece of paper. got the code for the second, haven't checked it how it works</br>
+°19: have to check and try to understand this one, it was hard</br>